 Concentrating on smaller pieces of lace, in order to make them commercially viable, rather than reproducing the labour intensive, intricate pieces of times gone by, every piece of my work is signed, dated and numbered.
 In addition to the traditional technique in the lace making, I graduate the picot edge (looped edge) to my designs and have copyright on this.

 Throughout the years, I won several national awards at the Royal Dublin Society Craft Awards, including the Eleanor De La Branchardiere award on two occasions, for innovative design.
 These awards were a great endorcement for my love of lace.

 All my work is presented as wall pieces that make innovative use of Carrickmacross Lace and sensitively chosen paper.

 The wedding of Kate Middleton to Prince William in 2011 brought Carrickmacross Lace to worldwide attention.
 Kate’s dress was designed by Sarah Burton who was the creative director for the late Alexander McQueen.
 The lace was made by the Royal School of Needlework, based at Hampton Court Palace.
 Kate’s choice of lace has inspired, influenced and awakened the passion of the art and craft of Carrickmacross Lace all over the world.

 The Lace Gallery also has a collection of other handmade lace so that visitors can see different techniques used.
 The collection includes: Kenmare Lace, Borris Lace, Clones Lace, Torchon, Tatting, Venetian Needlepoint and various bobbin laces.

-Mary is a member of the Guild of Irish Lacemakers, OIDFA, the international bobbin lace and needle lace organisation and is also registered with the Craft Council of Ireland.
+I am a member of the Guild of Irish Lacemakers, OIDFA, the international bobbin lace and needle lace organisation and also registered with the Craft Council of Ireland.